 (2) to permit entry onto designated land or other property possessed or controlled by the responding party, so that the requesting party may inspect, measure, survey, photograph, test or sample the property or any designated object or operation on it.

-(b) The request may be served on the plaintiff after commencement of the action and on any other party with or after service of process on that party.
+(b) Procedure.
+The request may be served on the plaintiff after commencement of the action and on any other party with or after service of process on that party.

-(1) The request:
+(1) Contents of request.
+The request:

 (A) Must describe with reasonable particularity each item or category of items to be inspected;